videlais/Unofficial-Ink-Cookbook/Introduction/index.md

 ### Code

-All Ink code is marked in code-blocks.
+All Ink code is marked in code blocks.
 It may appear `in-line`, but most code will appear as the following:

 ```ink
 This is some code.